mzipay/servicemix-docker/apache-servicemix/README.md

 http://camel.apache.org/) and an embdded [ActiveMQ]( http://activemq.apache.org/) broker).

-This image re-defines the ``KARAF_DATA`` and ``KARAF_ETC`` locations so that they reside under */var/opt/apache-servicemix/instance* (and can therefore be persisted with a Docker volume).
-Additionally, the image defines */opt/apache-servicemix-7.0.1/deploy* as a volume.

-Both */var/opt/apache-servicemix/instance* and
-*/opt/apache-servicemix-7.0.1* are owned by ``servicemix:servicemix``,
-and the Karaf instance is explicitly prohibited to run as root.
+The ServiceMix installation is located at */opt/servicemix*.
+Maven is installed at */opt/maven*.
+Both installations are owned by ``servicemix:servicemix``, and Karaf is prohibited from running as ``root``.

+All Karaf data has been moved out of the installation directory and into */var/opt/servicemix* (which is defined as a Docker volume).
+The local Maven repository resides at */var/opt/servicemix/local*.

-The default username and password for the Karaf shell is smx/smx.
+The default username and password is smx/smx.

-The ``servicemix`` account's *.bashrc* exports JAVA\_HOME and MAVEN\_HOME, and a PATH with the Maven and JRE executables prepended.

 ## Build the Apache ServiceMix Docker image